Country number: 54

 I am woken at 8.30 by the chambermaid.
 I have slept for fifteen hours despite the traffic noise, Janet coming and going, a chainsaw and a bed full of ants.
 In daylight the room looks very grubby.
 I decide to opt out of the planned trip to My Son and rest by the sea instead.
 I cycle down there on a hotel bike.
 The beach is delightfully seedy.
 There are constant interruptions from beach vendors selling T shirts, cigarettes, fruit and all sorts of things I don’t want.
 I pretend to sleep and then retrieve my bike.
 The chain has fallen off, so I get covered in grease sorting this and then drift back through the paddy fields.

 Later, I walk into town (my bike has been “borrowed”) and go back to the fish restaurant.
 Most of the group are there.
-They have paid to be allowed to help cook the fish we had yesterday (and other dishes), which they will then eat.
+They have paid to be allowed to help cook fish the same as we had yesterday (and other dishes), which they will then eat.
 This is called a cookery course.
 I opt for a massage instead and am taken upstairs by Madam Phu to the living quarters, bamboo matting, clothes everywhere.
 The TV is on while I have my massage, one child watching it and the phone ringing constantly.
 After ten minutes Phu gets called away to deal with the cooking, so both her sister and daughter take over.
 An hour with two of them working together.
 Worth a huge tip.

 I gossip in the bar with Angela and Malcolm while the others cook.
 They say My Son was not worth the time spent – right decision then.
 We eat more fish.
 I get a lift back on Lois’s pillion – it’s very wobbly.

 New Year’s Eve begins with a carnival procession through the streets.
 There are countless decorated floats, all featuring Ho Chi Minh, marching bands and music.
 On the river, more big boats and mini dragon boat racing, ferry boats crammed full of people and crowds everywhere milling and talking.
 We undertake marathon sight-seeing and a shopping expedition.
-Everyone except me has had clothes made and fitted.
+Everyone except me has clothes made and fitted.
 Janet also buys an “antique” wedding food carrier inlaid with mother of pearl.
 We visit two pagodas, Chinese assembly rooms with fiery dragon altars and an old Vietnamese house furnished in Chinese style, where we are given tea and sales patter about buying table cloths.
 We dip into the art galleries, but they are disappointing on close inspection.
 I buy some gorgeous silk lanterns.

 Back to the hotel for a rest.